List of Clubs/Organizations

 Student Nurses of Azusa Pacific (SNAP)

-The Student Nurses of Azusa Pacific (SNAP) University is committed to developing professional nurse leaders and fostering community among the university and School of Nursing students, faculty, and staff.
+The Student Nurses of Azusa Pacific (SNAP) University is committed to developing professional nurse leaders and fostering community among the School of Nursing students, faculty, and staff.

 Alpha Epsilon Delta (Health Preprofessional Honor Society)

-Alpha Epsilon Delta is a national health preprofessional honor society dedicated to the encouragement and recognition of excellence in preprofessional health scholarship.
+Alpha Epsilon Delta is a national health preprofessional honor society dedicated to encouraging and recognizing excellence in preprofessional health scholarship.
 Our society welcomes all students engaged in the pursuit of any healthcare profession, provides a forum for students with common interests, provides opportunities such as scholarships, and extends a program of service to benefit students and our community.

 Kappa Iota Nu (Kinesiology Honors Society)